Go Ad-Free

 logoThe People's Perspective on Medicine

-Will L-lysine for Cold Sores Protect the Brain from Alzheimer’s?
+Will L-Lysine for Cold Sores Protect the Brain from Alzheimer Disease?

 Harvard researchers have come up with a novel hypothesis about the cause of Alzheimer's disease.
 A reader wonders if L-Lysine for cold sores could help?

-A connection between cold sores (caused by herpes simplex virus type 1 or HSV-1) and Alzheimer’s disease has been tossed around for decades.
+A connection between cold sores (caused by herpes simplex virus type 1 or HSV-1) and Alzheimer disease has been tossed around for decades.
+You can read more about it here.
 How good is the evidence?
-This reader would like to know if L-lysine for cold sores might be worthwhile.
+Some readers have used L-lysine for cold sores.
+They would like to know if this supplement might be worthwhile to reduce the risk for Alzheimer disease.

 Q. I have a family history of Alzheimer’s and have been doing a lot of research on how to try to prevent it.
 I just read that cold sores and other infections may contribute.